Social-Evolution-and-Behavior/anTraX/docs/configuration.md

 ![Image segmentation](images/segmentation.png)

-### Tune single ant size range
+### Tune single individual size range

 anTrax uses the size of individual ant for filtering possible single ant tracklets for classification, and also for calibrating the linking algorithm.
 The single ant size is defined by the possible size range, which is adjusted in the ***single ant*** tab.
 For tunning these range parameters, the blobs detected in the displayed frames are marked with green outlines if they are in the single ant range, with red if they are larger, and with pink if they are smaller.
 It is recommended to scan a decent number of frames throughout the experiment to look for neear-threshold cases.
-Note that the range doesnt need to perfectly classify blobs, but to capture the possible size range for single ants.
+Note that the range doesn't need to perfectly classify blobs, but to capture the possible size range for single ants.
+If your experiment contains individuals with variable size, choose the range to capture all the individuals, even at the 'price' of classifying some multi-animal blobs as single-animal.

 ![Single ant size range](images/single_ants.png)